simvue-io/docs/docs/tutorial_advanced/tracking-results.md

     run.close()
     trigger.set()
 ```
-If we run our `moose_multiparser.py` script now, we should see that the simulation is terminated after around 35 seconds inside the simulation (70 steps).
-This is opposed to waiting until 100 seconds (200 steps) when our simulation would normally have finished, cutting our computation time by over half.
+If we run our `moose_multiparser.py` script now, we should see that the simulation is terminated after around 100 steps of the simulation.
+This is opposed to waiting for all 200 steps to complete when our simulation would normally have finished, cutting our computation time by half.

 !!! docker "Run in Docker Container"